bparazin/HurricaneReanalysisProject/readme.md

 confidence areas of where storms that enter that bounding box are found.
 This is calculated using a multivariate normal distribution, which assumes the points are distributed on a flat surface, rather than a spherical surface, meaning there is some error there, but we determined that the development cost of using a kent distribution was higher than the gain caused by the increased precision.
+The velocity data given at the bottom of the image is found by using the average velocity between the current storm position, and the position at the next observation unless the current storm position is the last one recorded, in which case it is the average velocity the storm sustained between the previous and current positions.

 ### Bar Chart